CharlesHGong/lightningRelatedListWithFilter/README.md

 If you find any issues with this demo that you can't fix, feel free to report them in the [issues](https://github.com/libra34567/lightningRelatedListWithFilter/issues) section of this repository.

-If you have any suggestions for improvement or question of how to use this component, feel free to reach out to me at hanning.gong@icloud.com
+If you have any suggestions for improvement or question of how to use this component, feel free to reach out to the collaborators at rekhidalgo@gmail.com | hanning.gong@icloud.com